josmac69/technical_challenge_l/4_data_architecture/README.md

 ### Technologies:
 - For PoC:
-  - We can use even a very simple architecture because frequency of data will be quite small.
+  - We can use a very simple architecture because frequency of data will be quite small.

 - For more complicated use cases (see below):
   - Apache Kafka for event streaming and processing.
 This allows real-time monitoring and analysis of events.
   - More advanced data warehouse like Google BigQuery or Amazon Redshift for storing and analyzing the events data.